-Provide the relevant portions of rsnapshot.conf.
+Provide the relevant portions of rsnapshot.conf and your cron configuration.

 Let's test it.
 Open one terminal window as root, and another terminal window as the non-root user.
 Do the following, and for each step, show the process via screenshots or terminal logs.
 Label or otherwise identify each step you're doing in your screenshot/log.